friends of st michaels

 Croeso - Welcome

-.. to the website of St Michael's Church, Betws-y-Coed, formerly a church of the Church in Wales in the Diocese of Bangor, part of the worldwide Anglican family of churches.
+.. to the website of St Michael's Old Church, Betws-y-Coed, formerly a church of the Church in Wales in the Diocese of Bangor, part of the worldwide Anglican family of churches.
 We hope that you will enjoy your online visit and that you will visit us in person soon.

-Built in the 14th century, St Michael's Church is the oldest building in Betws-y-Coed, and is located on the banks of the River Conwy.
+Built in the 14th century, St Michael's Old Church is the oldest building in Betws-y-Coed, and is located on the banks of the River Conwy.
 Replaced by the parish church of St Mary's in 1873, St Michael's lay slumbering peacefully throughout the twentieth century.
 But by the early 1990's it was in a sorry state, with a leaking roof and associated plaster damage and it was urgently in need of repair work.

 In 1994, the Friends of St Michael’s was formed, to raise both awareness of the building, and money to preserve it.
 Declared redundant in 2000, the building is now leased from the Church in Wales by the St Michael’s Betws-y-Coed Trust, a registered charity (No 1081038), run by the Friends.

-Nowadays hundreds of people visit St Michael’s in Betws-y-Coed in beautiful Snowdonia every year, and there are many different reasons for appreciating this simple and humble building.
+Nowadays hundreds of people visit St Michael’s Old Church in Betws-y-Coed in beautiful Snowdonia every year, and there are many different reasons for appreciating this simple and humble building.
 The church is normally open daily, 10 am until 5 pm, Easter until the end of October.
 At other times a key is available, during opening times, from the Conwy Valley Railway Museum (opposite the church).

 Visitors from all over the world come and enjoy the oldest building in the village, whilst for those with an interest in history, the stone effigy of Gruffydd ap Dafydd Goch has a special fascination.
 Students of architecture and church history learn much from the inside arrangements of the church.
 Most people appreciate a quiet place in which to sit and think and pray.